joeldbaptista/wee/CHEATSHEET.md

 - `:q` — quit (fails if modified)
 - `:q!` — quit without saving
 - `:wq` — write then quit

+Substitute (literal text, not regex):

+- `:s/old/new/` — substitute first match on the current line
+- `:s/old/new/g` — substitute all matches on the current line
+- `:%s/old/new/` — substitute first match on every line
+- `:%s/old/new/g` — substitute all matches in the whole file

 Options: